 - Select Agents

 - Dual Use Research of Concern (DURC)

 Registrations are approved for a maximum 5-year period.
 Principal Investigators are required to conduct an annual self-assessment of their biological agent registrations and submit an update if there are any changes to approved registrations.
 IBC approval must be obtained prior to initiating any changes.
 The PI is responsible to ensure each member of the research team has access to the approved registration and that they are aware of their responsibility to ensure that biological agent use is conducted in accordance with the registration, Northwell and Institutional policy, and federal and state regulations.

 |Northwell Health IBC Meetings|

 For questions regarding the Northwell Health IBC, please contact:

-Michelle Aparicio, BS, CPIA
+Michelle Aparicio, CPIA